3 Most Popular Phone Scams and How to Avoid Them

 Protect Yourself

 The best way to avoid getting caught in this scam is to simply just ignore any calls like this.
-If you do get a call, hang up immediately and report it to your local court or law enforcement agency directly using the number on their website.
+If you receive a call, hang up right away.
+Then, report it to your local court or police.
+Use the number on their website.

 How It Works

-This scam is fairly simple; you will get a call from what looks like the police department’s phone number on your caller ID, but it is not really them.
+This scam is simple.
+You will receive a call that appears to be from the police department.
+However, it is not really them.
 The caller claims that you have an active warrant out for your arrest and attempts to scare you.
-The scammers may even provide a badge number and other information about the supposed officer’s identity.
+The scammers may even provide a badge number and other information about the supposed officerโs identity.

 Protect Yourself

-If you receive a call, do not provide any personal information; also, don’t call back at their provided number.
+If you get a call, do not give any personal information.
+Also, do not call back the number they gave you.
 Instead, hang up and report the incident to your local police department or by calling the non-emergency line.
-You can also contact your local police department directly to verify if they are attempting to contact you on an active warrant.
+You can contact your local police department to check if they are trying to reach you about an active warrant.

 3. Impersonating Police Officer Scam